-Social media sites are considered to be in the public domain.
-It is important to ensure you are confident of the nature of the information you publish, as you could be quoted on it.
-Once published, content is almost impossible to control and may be used without your consent in ways you would prefer it was not.
+Social media sites are in the public domain.
+It is important to ensure you are confident of the nature of the information you publish.
+Once published, content is almost impossible to control and may be used without your consent.
 Familiarise yourself with the terms of service of any social media site and do not post any material that could leave you vulnerable.